Danita Catherine Burke, Research Fellow

 Center for War Studies, Department of Political Science and Public Management, University of Southern Denmark

 Dr. Burke completed a PhD in International Politics from Aberystwyth University, UK with graduate and undergraduate degrees from Memorial University of Newfoundland.
 She was born and raised in rural Newfoundland in the Canadian province of Newfoundland and Labrador.
-Her research covers topics such as the evolution of Canada’s national relationship with the ideas of the Arctic and North; Arctic and northern regional cooperation (particularly the Arctic Council), security and diplomacy; the role(s) and influence(s) of environmental organizations and animal rights groups in global politics; Indigenous rights and self-governance; and the impact of environmental activism on rural and vulnerable peoples in the Circumpolar North.
-Dr. Burke’s research includes publications such as: WWF and Arctic environmentalism: Conservationism and the ENGO in the Circumpolar North (Manchester University Press); “The Case for a Greenpeace Apology to Newfoundland and Labrador” (The Northern Review); Diplomacy and the Arctic Council (McGill-Queens University Press); and International Disputes and Cultural Ideas in the Canadian Arctic (Palgrave Macmillan).
+Her research covers topics such as the evolution of Canada’s national relationship with the ideas of the Arctic and North; Arctic and northern regional cooperation (particularly the Arctic Council), security and diplomacy; the role(s) and influence(s) of environmental organizations and animal rights groups in global politics; Indigenous rights and self-governance; and the impact of environmental and animal rights activism on rural and coastal peoples in the Circumpolar North.
+Dr. Burke’s research includes publications such as: Cultural Violence, Stigma and the Legacy of the Anti-Sealing Movement (Routledge); WWF and Arctic environmentalism: Conservationism and the ENGO in the Circumpolar North (Manchester University Press); Diplomacy and the Arctic Council (McGill-Queens University Press); and International Disputes and Cultural Ideas in the Canadian Arctic (Palgrave Macmillan).